Baruch College Campus High School: Academics

 Note: All students are required to take the AP exam if enrolled in an AP class.

 Students take electives in their junior and senior year.
 In the past, electives include Psychology, Writing and Film, Math and Space, Computers, Writing, Art and Spontaneity, Drumming, Music, Mythology and Folklore, and Internship.

 Students are also offered the opportunity to take selected Baruch College courses free of charge beginning the summer of their junior year.
-Before a senior graduates, they are expected to complete a thesis on a topic approved by their advisor.

 In addition to fulfilling their academic requirements, students are also required to read at least 25 books per year as well as complete 20 hours of community service each academic year.